 7:00AM to 5:00PM

-Nothing ruins a day like walking into your bathroom only to discover a badly clogged toilet.
+Nothing ruins a day like walking into your bathroom only to discover badly clogged toilet drains.
 While it’s not the most glamorous of plumbing issues, a stuffed bathroom drain is a common problem that causes stress and inconvenience.
 Fortunately, clearing a clog is usually a quick and easy DIY fix.

-A toilet or sink plunger does the trick almost every time for most typical toilet clogs.
-They are affordable and simple to use, but plungers are also extremely effective at breaking up clogs caused by things like paper, flushable wipes, and other bathroom debris.
+A toilet or sink plunger works almost every time for most typical toilet clogs.
+They are affordable and simple to use, but plungers are also extremely effective at breaking up clogs caused by paper, flushable wipes, and other bathroom debris.
 Keeping one under your bathroom sink means you’ll always have the right tool handy when a clog strikes.

 In this guide, we’ll walk step-by-step through the basic plunger unclogging method.
 From assembling your tools to applying the proper technique, you’ll be a plunger pro in no time.
 We’ll also cover tips and alternatives just in case your first try doesn’t do the job.
-By the end, you’ll be able to take on toilet troubles confidently.
+By the end, you can take on toilet troubles confidently.

 A plunger is the go-to tool for clearing mild to moderate toilet clogs caused by everyday bathroom items.
-A plunger can easily dislodge common culprits, including paper, tissues, toilet cleaners or disinfectants, and flushable wipes which expand when wet.
+It can easily dislodge common culprits, including paper, tissues, toilet cleaners or disinfectants, and flushable wipes, which expand when wet in you plumbing system.

 More severe clogs involving large objects may require a toilet snake or other tool.
 But a simple plunger is often all you need for swift drainage restoration for typical clogs.

-Now that you’ve determined a suitable plunger, it’s time to start removing the clog.
+Now that you’ve determined a suitable plunger, it’s time to remove the clog.
 The process is straightforward, with just a few simple steps:

 This reduces unnecessary overflow as you work.
-Give it a flush, then clear any remaining contents using the scooper.
+Flush it, then use the scooper to clear any remaining contents.

 Position the plunger completely over the toilet drain opening.
 Push it down firmly with both hands and pull straight up in a repeated rhythmic motion.
 Apply moderate pressure at first, increasing as needed.